Match Play Tournament Info and Rules - All Players must Read!

 - Players must agree on a potential tiebreaker scenario BEFORE playing their match.

-2. Tie Break Recommendations are as follows:
+2. Tie Break Recommendations are as follows (in order of preference):

-- Continue the Round the same day - If the course allows, play extra holes the same day until a winner is determined – any match that is tied after 18-holes should check with the golf course before the round to see if they can continue playing extra holes until a winner is decided (same stroke allocation).
+Continue the Round the same day - If the course allows, play extra holes the same day until a winner is determined – any match that is tied after 18-holes should check with the golf course before the round to see if they can continue playing extra holes until a winner is decided (same stroke allocation).
 This is the USGA preferred method, but may not be available at some courses.

 MatchStroke Play rules where applicable for those holes.
 Each player must fully hole out and record a score for the stroke play event as well.
-See See Committee Procedures, Section 6C (11) for guidelines on simultaneous stroke and match play. - Schedule an after-5:30 pm Twilight Round at Willows Run within the next 7 days – Schedule a round at Willows Run within the next 7 days, taking advantage of the discounted twilight rates, and either
+See See Committee Procedures, Section 6C (11) for guidelines on simultaneous stroke and match play.
+The reason for sudden death and not a 9-hole match is to minimize impact on the stroke play event. -

-- Flip a tee or a coin – players may flip a tee or a coin to determine the winning team.
+Flip a tee or a coin – players may flip a tee or a coin to determine the winning team.
 Do not flip until after the 18th hole.

-3. If you play extra holes
+3. If you play extra holes (Revised 5/21/2026):

 - Report final results as "19 Holes" or "20 Holes" etc.